 With the trailer level, measure from the ground to the top of the trailer coupler.
 The top of the Tow Ball on the Head Assembly should be some distance above this measurement.
 The distance will depend on what the tongue weight of the trailer is and what kind of suspension is on the tow vehicle.
-A good rule of thumb is to set the Tow Ball 1/8" higher for every 100 lbs. of tongue weight.
+A good starting point is to set the tow ball 1/8" higher for every 100 lbs of tongue weight.
+This may be different depending on the towing configuration.
 See Figure 1.